-Efficiency & Effectiveness (a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) The requested LDRZ ensures bottom line The requested LDRZ provisions ensures that The character of the area, when viewed from Uncertainty with respect to the future standards for residential amenity. development responds to the character of the old Arthurs Point and Wattie's Track in development of this strategically located piece site. particular, will change. of land if retained in RZ.
-The size of the requested LDRZ is of a scale that can be comprehensively designed.
+Eff. ' 0 Eff. (' , D'-1 A-('/N-(A-('/a) Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) The requested LDRZ ensures bottom line The requested LDRZ provisions ensures that The character of the area, will change Uncertainty with respect to the future standards for residential amenity. development responds to the character of the development of this strategically located piece , site. , , , , , of land if retained in RZ.
+The size of the requested LDRZ is of a scale or land in rotalinod in rizz. • that can be comprehensively designed.

 3.2.5.1 Protect the natural character of Outstanding Natural Landscapes and Outstanding Natural Features from subdivision, use and development.

 Policies 3.2.5.1.1 Identify the district's Outstanding Natural Landscapes and Outstanding Natural Features on the District Plan maps, and protect them from the adverse effects of subdivision and development.